omerkarakelle/SnailGame/README.md

 # SnailGame
 This is my first game using pygame.
-I am new on programming so my code can be terrible.
+I am new on programming.
+Therefore, my code can be terrible.
 I used some pictures for background, snails etc. And these pictures are taken from https://www.flaticon.com/

 Some of those picture are attributed below: